-Gold Duke of Edinburgh's Award
+Gold Duke of Edinburgh's International Award

-Outward Bound Australia is proud to deliver the Gold Duke of Edinburgh's Award to all young people 16-24 years-old in the ACT, NSW and VIC.
+Outward Bound Australia is proud to deliver the Gold Duke of Edinburgh's International Award to all young people 16-24 years-old in the ACT, NSW and Victoria.
 This might be a continuation of your Silver Award, or it might be the beginning of your journey, where nature will inspire you on your Adventurous Journeys and you will inspire others during your Voluntary Service.

 Completing the Gold Duke of Edinburgh’s Award isn’t easy, but it is simple to get started.